Hatlestad Slide: The neighborhood and monetary compensation

 The fate of the houses and road taken by the slide, as well as those near them, was at first uncertain.
 Initially, the municipality considered restoring the housing units and the road and leaving it to the owners of the hill to secure it against landslides.
 This caused great concern among several Hatlestad residents, who were part in owning the hill which would need securing.
 It was also a concern that the owners' insurances only covered damage to housing, not securing properties against natural disasters, not to mention that the residents were not eager to return to the site due to the nature of the natural disaster.

 On 20 September, a report by the Norwegian consulting engineering company Multiconsult proposed and recommended that the houses in question, 16 in all, should be bought by the municipality and demolished.
 A new street would be built over the site of the houses hit by the rocks and mud.
 The hill over the street would be secured by a steel net secured by steel bolts drilled into the ground.
 Although this was a more costly solution, it was accepted by the municipality.

 The housing units were scheduled for purchase and demolishing, except Hatlestad Terrasse 99, situated next to the source of the slide.
 The housing units below the slide would also be secured against landslides by a concrete wall.
 Furthermore, the municipality gave the residents new, temporary places to live and monetary compensation.
 The owners of the housing unit not included in the agreement risked having to move back to his home after his insurance company paid its repairs, which they were very reluctant to do.
 However, eventually the company decided to take over the house and then hand it over to the municipality for demolishing.

-In addition to the victims of the slide, five Hordaland county municipalities affected by Kristin received a monetary compensation of 24.7 million NOK (approx. four million USD as of June 2007) from the State in December 2005.
+In addition to the victims of the slide, five municipalities in Hordaland county affected by Kristin received a monetary compensation of 24.7 million NOK (approx. four million USD as of June 2007) from the State in December 2005.
 Of these, Bergen received 18.8 million, of which 12.5 were for the securing of Hatlestad Terrasse after the slide.
 The remaining 6.3 million would cover economic losses following the Hatlestad Slide, as well as a subsequent slide in Hetlebakken (see Section 4).
-The other municipalities receiving compensation were Voss, Fjell, Vaksdal and Odda.
+The other municipalities receiving compensation were Voss Municipality, Fjell Municipality, Vaksdal Municipality and Odda Municipality.